Himatro2021/API/README.md

 3. Add release on github
 4. Change logic on finishAt update to able to finish before now (but not before start)
 5. Add security feature to store sesion token and use extra data e.g ip and any other to make as unique as possible to one user only
+6. Add volumes to private_data and .env so it doesn't need to be included in Dockerfile